makersacademy/CV/README.md

 ## Raefe Newton-Jones

-I am a Developer with a particular interests in Machine Learning, Cloud Services and FinTech looking for a backend role in a start-up with a passionate mission-focused team.
+I am a Software Engineer with a particular interest  in Machine Learning, Cloud Services and FinTech looking for a backend role in a company with a passionate mission-focused team.
 The most enjoyable part of coding to me is writing a beautiful piece of code that is as efficient and succinct as possible.

 ## Projects